This is the reference for the Vespa command-line tools.

 -f | Filter to only query config status for the given comma-separated set of hosts |

 vespa-deploy is a standalone tool to deploy an application package.
 Prefer the Vespa CLI instead.
-Under the hood deployment uses the the deploy REST API, which you can also use directly.
+Under the hood deployment uses the deploy REST API, which you can also use directly.
 Refer to the deploy reference for details.

 Synopsis: vespa-deploy [-h] [-v] [-n] [-f] [-t timeout] [-c hostname] [-p port] prepare|activate|upload|fetch|help [args]